 Welcome to the CyberLink family of digital media tools.
 CyberLink PowerDirector is a digital video editing program that lets you create professional-looking videos and photo slideshows, complete with music, voice-overs, special effects, transitions, and much more.
 You can then output your project to a file, camcorder, portable device, upload it directly to various online video sharing web sites, or burn it to a disc, complete with stylish menus.

 Latest Features

-This section outlines the latest features within the CyberLink PowerDirector program.
+Below is a list of some of the latest features within the CyberLink PowerDirector program.